Inversion of adjunction for rational and Du Bois pairs: Introduction

-Even though a priori rational and \DB singularities are not part of the class one usually associates with the minimal model program, these singularities play important roles in both the mmp and moduli theory via the fact that (semi-)log canonical singularities are \DB \cite{KovacsSchwedeSmithLCImpliesDuBois,KollarKovacsLCImpliesDB}.
+Even though a priori rational and \DB singularities are not part of the class one usually associates with the minimal model program (mmp), these singularities play important roles in both the mmp and moduli theory via the fact that (semi-)log canonical singularities are \DB \cite{KovacsSchwedeSmithLCImpliesDuBois,KollarKovacsLCImpliesDB}.
 In addition, \DB singularities have also played important roles in various other contexts recently.
 They are arguably the largest class of singularities for which we know that Kodaira vanishing holds \cite{PatakfalviSemiNegativityHodgeBundles}, they appear in proofs of extension and other vanishing theorems \cite{MR2854859}, positivity theorems \cite{MR2969273}, categorical resolutions \cite{MR2981713}, log canonical compactifications \cite{MR3032329} and many other results more directly related to the minimal model program.

 It is now a basic tenet of the minimal model program that the right way to study singularities is via pairs cf.\ \cite{KollarSingularitiesOfPairs,KollarKovacsSingularitiesBook}.
 This allows for more freedom in applications and makes inductive arguments easier.
 The same is true for rational and \DB singularities.
 The introduction of \DB pairs streamlined some existing proofs cf.\ \cite[Chapter~6]{KollarKovacsSingularitiesBook} and extended the realm of applications.
-For instance, like \DB singularities, if $(X, Z)$ is a \DB then the ideal sheaf of $Z$ satisfies various vanishing theorems which we hope will be useful in the future.